 But whatever the effects in regard to the English, unless BOOK VI. it appear that the control over the Peshwa and the Mah- CHAP.
-IX. ratta states, which was equally the object of ambition to Sindiah and the Governor-General, would have been attended with worse consequences to the Mahrattas, if in the hands of Sindiah, than if in the hands of the English, it will be difficult to show in what respect the ambition of Sindiah was selfish and wicked; that of the English full of magnarimity and virtue.
-In what respects then were the people of the Mahratta states to be the better for the control of the English?
-Not as regarded oppression at the hands of their several and respective governments: for, in regard to the treatment which those governments might yield to their subjects, the English were ready to bind themselves not to interfere; and we have seen in the case of the Nabobs of the Carnatic and of Oude, that the motives of misrule in the native governments, upheld by British power were not diminished; but increased a hundred feld.
+IX. ratta states, which was equally the object of ambition to Sindiah and the Governor-General, would have been attended with worse consequences to the Mahrattas, if in the hands of Sindiah, than if in the hands of the English, it will be difficult to show in what respect the ambition of Sindiah was selfish and wicked ; that of the English full of magnanimity and virtue.
+In what respects then were the people of the Mahratta states to be the better for the control of the English ?
+Not as regarded oppression at the hands of their several and respective governments: for, in regard to the treatment which those governments might yield to their subjects, the English were ready to bind themselves not to interfere; and we have seen. in the case of the Nabobs of the Carnatic and of Oude, that the motives of misrule in the native governments, upheld by British power were not diminished; but increased a hundred fold.

 The grand benefit held out by the Governor-General is, that the Mahrattas would be withheld from war.
 But this, if foreign war is meant, the Mahrattas had always regarded, and except in a few instances, had always found, a source of benefit, rather than harm.
 If internal wars are meant, these, it is plain, would be as effectually prevented, if the control of Sindiah, as if that of the Englosophical to be of any practical applicability to the mingled character of human occurrences.
 It might have had some credit for benevolence, if there was not reason to believe that it was prompted, in some degree, by party and personal feeling.
 It is not entitled to commendation for foresight, as events have shown it to be idle : and it deserves not the character of wisdom, for it was irreconcileable with the whole position of the English in India.
-The very foundation of a political power involved the consequence of extension; an empire, once planted in India, must either have been soon rooted up, or it must have continued to grow.
-The sagacity of Clive foresaw the necessity, and he had to d the public that it was impossible to stop.
-We were in a suration in which we must either go forward or backwards; our whole progress was one of aggression, and it is much less easy to defend our being in India as a political power at all, than to justify our engrossing all the political power of the country.
-Once there, as rulers and princes, it was for the honour and profit of Great Britain that we should be paramount.
+The very foundation of a political power involved the consequence of extension : an empire, once planted in India, must either have been soon rooted up, or it empire, once prantea in man, must enter have been soon robust up, of it must have continued to grow.
+The sagacity of Clive toresaw the necessity, and he had to d the public that it was impossible to stop.
+We were in a situ-ation in which we must either go forward or backwards; our whole progress was one of aggression, and it is much less easy to defend our being in India as a political power at all, than to justify our engrossing all the political power of the country.
+Once there, as ralers and princes, it was for the honour and profit of Great Britain that we should be paramount.
 It is not necessary here to advocate the extension of British power as conducive to the benefit of India.
-What statesman or historian will venture now to affirm that the extension of the Br tish Indian empire has not been advantageous to Great Britain.
-Every step of advance made in India has opened new fields to British indiative; has added largely to British capital; has augmented our population and wealth, and has extended the resources, whilst it has elevated the reputation of the ruling state .-- W.
+What statesman or historian will venture now to affirm that the exension of the Br tish Indian empire has not been advantageous to Great Britain.
+Every step of advance made in India has opened new fields to Eritab in-dustry; has added largely to British capital; has augmented our population and wealth, at d has extended the resources, whilst it has clevated the reputation of the ruling state .--- W.